altaranenco/OMS/docs/howto-oms-sql.md

 # Prerequisites
 To transfer the SQL query results to Microsoft OMS (Log Analytics) you need:
 - Microsoft Log Analytics space
-- script [SQLtoOMSDataSender.ps1] (https://github.com/altaranenco/OMS/blob/master/LogAnalyticsScripts/SQLtoOMSDataSender.ps1) and [OMSDataCollector.ps1] (https://github.com/altaranenco/OMS/blob /master/OMSDataCollector.ps1) must be located in the same folder, for example, C: \ LogAnalyticsScripts \
+- script [SQLtoOMSDataSender.ps1](https://github.com/altaranenco/OMS/blob/master/LogAnalyticsScripts/SQLtoOMSDataSender.ps1) and [OMSDataCollector.ps1](https://github.com/altaranenco/OMS/blob/master/OMSDataCollector.ps1) must be located in the same folder, for example, C:\LogAnalyticsScript\
-- Internet access to OMS \ Log Analytics servers on port 443, from the server on which the PowerShell scripts will be run
+- Internet access to OMS\Log Analytics servers on port 443, from the server on which the PowerShell scripts will be run
 - the manually created directory structure for work, more on that below

 # Configure the script SQLtoOMSDataSender.ps1 before first use